letavi/vueapp/README.md

 Final, `rails server` to see result!

 III.
-Bind attributes, element in Vue
+Discover Vue

-1. v-bind
+1. v-bind: Bind element/attribute

+2. v-if: Toggle the presence of an element depending on its value.